KutayGuler/roguelighter/apps/website/src/tutorials/01-intro/index.md

-# Introduction
+## Introduction

 Greetings, traveler!
 You have stumbled upon the tutorial of a sveltest game engine in the realm, namely Roguelighter.
 This tutorial will teach you everything you need to know to make a simple game with this engine.
 For the time being, you can only publish these games on the Web or Windows.

-If you are an impatient fellow and want to get on with tinkering, you can [download the latest version] or allow yourself into [Documentation].
+If you are an impatient fellow and want to get on with tinkering, you can [download the latest version](/download) or allow yourself into [docs](/docs).

-# What is Roguelighter?
+### What is Roguelighter?

 Roguelighter is a low code game engine you can use to make simple games for desktop and the web

 It uses a single configuration file that is powered by TypeScript to construct your entire game.

-You’ll need to have basic familiarity with TypeScript to understand Roguelighter.
+> You’ll need to have basic familiarity with TypeScript to understand Roguelighter.

 Roguelighter's configuration file is made up of seven smaller parts:
 Settings